J-1 Visa Process Engineer Jobs

 Verify whether the 2-year home residency requirement applies

 Trainees funded by a U.S. government agency or whose home country appears on the Exchange Visitor Skills List may face a 2-year home residency requirement after their program ends.
-Confirm your country's status before accepting an offer, since this affects your H-1B or green card timeline.
+Confirm your country's status before accepting an offer, since this affects your H-1B visa or green card timeline.

 Get your training plan countersigned before your start date